-MIKELANGELO has adopted and extended Intel’s snap open-source telemetry framework to deliver full-stack instrumentation and monitoring across all of the MIKELANGELO use cases.
+MIKELANGELO has adopted, extended and enhanced Intel’s snap open-source telemetry framework to deliver full-stack instrumentation and monitoring across all of the MIKELANGELO use cases.

 Snap is a framework that allows data center owners to dynamically instrument cloud-scale data centers.
 Precise, custom, complex flows of telemetry can be easily constructed and managed.
-Data can be captured from hardware and software sources, in-band or out-of-band, local or remote via snap collector plugins.
+Data can be captured from hardware and software sources, in-band or out-of-band, local or remote, periodically or event-based, via snap collector plugins.
 Captured data can be passed through local filters – snap processor plugins – that analyse and perform some action on the data.
 The processed data can then be published by snap publisher plugins to arbitrary destinations.
-Endpoints can include SQL and NoSQL databases, message queues, or big data and analytics engines.
+Endpoints can include SQL and NoSQL databases, file-systems, and message queues.

 Snap has been developed from the ground up to be trustworthy, performant, dynamic, scalable and highly extensible.
 Snap includes: